@substrate-system/keys

 // or: const keysTwo = await RsaKeys.load({ session: true })

-Expose several AES functions with nice defaults.
+Expose several AES functions, use nice defaults.

 import { AES } from '@substrate-system/keys/aes'